 Foam strips, draft excluder brushes and chimney balloons all prevent cold air from rushing into your home from the gaps around windows, doors, letter boxes and other holes in the building fabric.
 These are easy to fit as they come with self-adhesive strips.
 They are cheap to buy and make a noticeable difference.
 Here are some DIY videos on draught-proofing windows and doors.

 How to Draught-Proof Windows

 Whereas thermometers tell us the temperature in a room, thermostats set the temperature in a room.
 Thermostats are a more efficient and easier way to control the temperature of your house in winter; opening windows to cool a house down wastes fuel and will result in higher energy bills.

-Turning your thermostat down, even just by 1 degree can save you £80 a year.
-A guide on thermostats and heating controls is provided by the Energy Saving Trust.
+Turning your thermostat down, even just by 1 degree, can save you £80 a year.
+The Energy Saving trust has a really useful guide to thermostats and smart meters.

 In smart homes, electronic devices communicate with each other to activate gadgets, appliances and in this case smart thermostats.
 This is commonly referred to as the 'Internet of Things'.
 Smart technologies, such a smart thermostat, are a great energy efficiency and money saving initiative.
 They cost around £200 including installation and are available from all main household or DIY stores.

 Smart thermostats such as the Hive or Nest can be controlled remotely via an app on your mobile phone or other device, so they save energy as they optimise your heating.
 For example, if you are away for the weekend, your heating and hot water are switched off, yet you still return to a warm home.
 Similarly, your home can be zoned so if you work from home, the heating is only in areas of the house you are using during the day.